 Product Data: For each type of Product required.

-It shall be the contractor's responsibility to inspect the job site and become familiar with the conditions under which the work will be performed.
+Inspect the job site and become familiar with the conditions under which the work will be performed.
 These conditions should be used to adjust the submittals.

 Shop Drawings: Include plans, elevations, sections, details, and attachments necessary: